SMMadhavan/qr-campaign-tracker/README.md

 ---

-> Built with ❤️ for small businesses and marketers who deserve better tools without the premium price tag.
+> Built with Claude for small businesses and marketers who deserve better tools without the premium price tag.